prometheus/docs/content/blog/2015-06-03-service-discovery-introduction.md

 ## Custom service discovery

-Finally, we added a file-based interface to talk to your custom service discovery or other common mechanisms that are not yet supported out-of-the-box.
+Finally, we added a file-based interface to integrate your custom service discovery or other common mechanisms that are not yet supported out of the box.

-With this mechanism, Prometheus watches a set of directories or files which contain target group information.
+With this mechanism, Prometheus watches a set of directories or files which define target groups.
 Whenever any of those files changes, a list of target groups is read from the files and scrape targets are extracted.
 It's now our job to write a small bridge program that runs as Prometheus's side-kick.
-It retrieves changes from a service discovery mechanism and writes the target information to the watched files as lists of target groups.
+It retrieves changes from an arbitrary service discovery mechanism and writes the target information to the watched files as lists of target groups.

-The files can either be in YAML:
+These files can either be in YAML:

 ```
 - targets: ['10.11.150.1:7870', '10.11.150.4:7870']